Caches

 This is where all dynamic regular expressions are compiled and kept.

 Here are the available providers for BoxLang.
-The table shows the status of completion of each provider and it's availability for the open-source version of BoxLang, or if you are a +/++ subscriber.
+The table shows the status of completion of each provider and its availability for the open-source version of BoxLang, or if you are a +/++ subscriber.

-A Redis based provider
+A Redis single-node provider

 A Mong DB based Provider